Best AR-15 Scope: Get the Most Out of Your Gun

-Getting the most out of your Ar-15 isn’t hard—it’s a fantastic gun on its own.
+Getting the most out of your AR-15 isn’t hard—it’s a great gun on its own.
 But having a fantastic scope is one way to make sure you are taking full advantage of your firearm.
 Finding the best AR-15 scope, though, is a whole different story.

 I’ve been through at least ten different scopes in my life.
 Some have been great, but some have been real pieces of junk.
 There are literally hundreds of different AR-15 scopes out there.
 It’s super easy to spend several hundred dollars on garbage, or on something that doesn’t have the features you want.

 To help you, we’ve taken the time to comb through all the different options, reading reviews, comparing specifications and testing some ourselves.
 This has led us to recommend the Nikon P-223 BDC 600 Riflescope as the best AR-15 scope on today’s market.
 It’s lightweight, has great magnification options and the BDC 600 reticle makes it super easy to hone in on your target.

 If you want the best AR-15 scope to help you get the most out of your assault weapon, get the Nikon P-223 BDC 600 Riflescope now.

 - Why Your AR-15 needs a scope